suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

     - *Guided experience for submitting training jobs with serverless compute*

-## Use automated machine learning to train a model
+### Task 2: Use automated machine learning to train a model

 Automated machine learning enables you to try multiple algorithms and parameters to train multiple models, and identify the best one for your data.
 In this exercise, you'll use a dataset of historical bicycle rental details to train a model that predicts the number of bicycle rentals that should be expected on a given day, based on seasonal and meteorological features.